GeoscienceAustralia/atmospheric_tomography_point_and_line/README.md

 # Quick Start

 To run the software on the simulated data set provided, enter the following inputs.
-The number of iterations, burnin, thinning variable, and background estimation method can be changed if desired, however the other values must stay the same.
+The number of iterations, burnin, thinning variable, number of instruments you are considering (no more than three for this example), instrument numbers (enter each number with a single space between them if you don't wish to consider all three instruments), and background estimation method can be changed if desired, however the other values must stay the same.

 ```
 will-scarlett:src Laura$ python3 atmospheric-tomography.py sim-data